shadowmint/sass-webfont/README.md

 If you attempt to use a webfont that is not defined, you'll see an error like:

-    WARNING: Invalid attempt to use missing font 'dfault' on line 46 of node_modules/sass-webfont/src/webfont.scss
+    WARNING: Invalid attempt to use unknown font alias 'dfault' on line 46 of node_modules/sass-webfont/src/webfont.scss

+Notice that the alias used when using a font shouldn't be the name of the font.
+If you want a simple font-name based call, use a different package.

+Font aliases should be meaningful high level names ('default', 'header', etc) which are easily remapped to different fonts by updating the `WebFontDefine` call.

 ## Install